eller kjøp de skickelige platene fra mons.no shop

 Sov

 Nice thing.
-Again a song about sleeping.
+Again a song about sleep.
 Pleasant sleep, this time.
 I will be doing this later.

 Det var ikke jeg.
 Det var du